-Pest Present in Korea Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Compsapoderus erythrogaster Snelle van Vollenhoven 1865 Synonym: Apoderus erythrogaster Snelle van Vollenhoven 1865 [Attelabidae] Leaf-rolling weevil Yes (QIA 2015b) No records found No. There is little specific information available on C. erythrogaster , but one study did record feeding on foliage of broad-leafed plants (Isagi 1987), and leafrolling species in this family are characteristic in their habit of making a 'cradle' out of leaves within which they lay their eggs (Park, Lee & Park 2012), removing the possibility of their eggs being laid on fruit.
+Pest Present in Korea Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Compsapoderus erythrogaster Snelle van Vollenhoven 1865 Synonym: Apoderus erythrogaster Snelle van Vollenhoven 1865 [Attelabidae] Leaf-rolling weevil Yes (QIA 2015b) No records found No. There is little specific information available on C. erythrogaster , but one study did record feeding on foliage of broad-leafed plants (Isagi 1987), and leaf-rolling species in this family are characteristic in their habit of making a 'cradle' out of leaves within which they lay their eggs (Park, Lee & Park 2012), removing the possibility of their eggs being laid on fruit.
 No records of adults feeding on fruit of any kind have been found.
 Assessment not required Assessment not required No Exomala orientalis Waterhouse 1875 [Scarabaeidae] Oriental beetle Yes (EPPO 2015) No records found No. The female lays its eggs near the roots of the plant (Koppenhöfer et al. 2007).
 The larvae then feed on the root system of strawberries with major infestations damaging the cortex and crown of the plant (LaMondia & Cowles 2005).
 No records of association with strawberry fruit have been found.
 Assessment not required Assessment not required No

 Pest Present in Korea Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Galerucella grisescens Joann 1865 [Chrysomelidae] Strawberry leaf beetle Yes (QIA 2015b) No records found No. This species feeds on leaves (Bieńkowski 2010).
 The female lays its eggs on the stem and leaves of the plant with pupae attaching themselves to plant tissue (Manguin et al. 1993).
 No records of association with strawberry fruit have been found.
-Assessment not required Assessment not required No Monolepta quadriguttata Motschulsky 1860 [Chrysomelidae] Yes (QIA 2015b) No records found No. There is little specific information available on this species.
-Species of Monolepta are known to feed on fruit, flowers and foliage (Erichsen, McGeoch & Schoeman 1993; Gök, Gül Alsan & Aslam 2005; Murray 1982) However, in these cases, damage had been described as rendering fruit unmarketable, decreasing the possibility that these damaged fruits would be harvested.
-Additionally, no records of association with strawberry fruit have been found.
+Assessment not required Assessment not required No

+Pest Present in Korea Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Monolepta quadriguttata Motschulsky 1860 [Chrysomelidae] Yes (QIA 2015b) No records found No. There is little specific information available on Monolepta quadriguttata , apart from that it has been recorded on strawberry leaves (QIA 2015b) Species of Monolepta are known to feed on fruit, flowers and foliage of their hosts, including avocado, citrus, macadamia and mango (Erichsen, McGeoch & Schoeman 1993; Gök, Gül Alsan & Aslam 2005; Murray 1982).
+However, in these cases, damage had been described as rendering fruit unmarketable, decreasing the possibility that these damaged fruits would be harvested.
+Additionally, no records of the species of Monolepta in association with strawberry fruit have been found.
 Assessment not required Assessment not required No